isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 **Important Note:**

-For attire check on the first day of each school term, students with **dyed hair/unacceptable hairstyles** will be identified and referred to the Year Heads or HOD/Student Management.
+<br>For attire check on the first day of each school term, students with **dyed hair/unacceptable hairstyles** will be identified and referred to the Year Heads or HOD/Student Management.
 Students will be sent home on the day itself.

 <strong><center>Attire</center></strong>